Why It Exists

 - Low memory footprint

-- Battle-tested at massive scale
+- Battle-tested at serious scale

 - Rich module ecosystem